corneliushennch/repro_workflow/README.md

 Link to the little survey to get some data to be analyzed:

 ## Information on the software/packages used to run the presentation script.

+### Package dependencies

+-   `tidyverse` the absolute essentials for tidy data analysis and contains everything you need to knit nice RMarkdown documents
+-   `faux` simulates correlated data with \`rnorm_multi\`\`
+-   `finalfit` one of my favourite packages for tidy analysis of clinical/medical data
+-   `ggpubr` creates publication ready plots based on ggplot2

+## Session Information

 **R-Version:** 4.0.2
 **RStudio-Version:** 2021.9.1.372